ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/small_yellow_leaf.md

 ## Lessons Learned

+As time passes, I saw some leaves fall, some leaves drift gently in a beautiful dance to the ground.
+I learned that in nature there is a _right moment_ for movement and change.
+And I saw the actual meaning of _impermanence_, that nothing lasts forever.
+There would always be endings.

-I learned what _attention_ meant in the living laboratory of that moment.
-It means focused concentration.
-I was looking at the leaves and concentrating on what was happening with the wind and the leaves, and I learned _patience_.
+I learned what _attention_ meant in the living laboratory of that moment -- it means focused concentration.
+Looking at the leaves and concentrating on what was happening with the wind and the leaves, I learned _patience_.

 ![Dr. R written by hand]({static}/images/dr_r_sm.png)